ericgarciaresearch/RAMeN/README.md

 * *Metabarcoding Report*

-This report provides a comprehensive review of both technical and biological aspects of the metabarcoding results.
+This report (*pipeline_metabarcoding_report.pdf*) provides a comprehensive review of both technical and biological aspects of the metabarcoding results.
 Use this report to determine if metabarcoding parameter adjustment and subsequent runs are needed.
 These are the main parameters you might want to modify if you would like to explore different parameter space:

 **Important Metabarcoding Parameters**